mongodb/mongo-python-driver/test/mod_wsgi_test/README.rst

 PyMongo should be tested with several versions of mod_wsgi and a selection of Python versions.
-Each combination of mod_wsgi and Python version should be tested with both MongoClient and MongoReplicaSetClient.
+Each combination of mod_wsgi and Python version should be tested with a standalone and a replica set. ``mod_wsgi_test.wsgi`` detects if the deployment is a replica set and connects to the whole set.

 Setup
 -----